NAEP-AS-Challenge/math-prediction/readme.md

 ## Response length for constructed response fields

-The following plots provide information about the distribution of word counts for the `predict_from` constructed reponse field. <br>\
+The following plots provide information about the distribution of word counts for the `predict_from` constructed response field. <br>\
 <br>

 <img src="files_for_readme/word_count_boxplot.png" alt="Word count (excluding numbers and symbols)" style="width:80.0%"/>
 <br>

 <a id="evaluation"></a>